xiix0/scam/README.md

-A classic is something that everyone wants to have read and nobody wants to read.
+A light wife doth make a heavy husband.
-		-- Mark Twain, "The Disappearance of Literature"
+		-- Wm.
+Shakespeare, "The Merchant of Venice"